 Our department offers three specializations: Hispanic Linguistics, Spanish Literatures and Cultures, and Latin American Literatures and Cultures.
-For detailed information about each specialization and its requirements and qualifying examination, review our Graduate Student Handbook and Degree Requirements.
+For detailed information about each specialization and its requirements and qualifying examination, review our Degree Requirements.

 Advising and Mentorship